-Sue has been the Artistic Director of Polyglot Theatre since 2000.
-She is also currently both the Australian representative and President of ASSITEJ International – a global association of Youth Theatre and Theatre for Young Audiences – of which TNA is the Australian host and secretariat.
+With over 40 years of experience in the arts industry, Sue was also the Artistic Director of Polyglot Theatre from 2000 - 2022.
+She is also currently both the Australian representative and President of ASSITEJ International – the global association of Theatre and Performance for Children and Young People – of which TNA is the Australian host and secretariat.
 In 2019 she was honoured as a Member of the Order of Australia (AM).